Nazulka/Poster-Panda/README.md

 ----
 - [x] **Database**

-* SQLite database engine was used in local development and Heroku Postgres for deployed project.
+* SQLite database engine was used in local development and Heroku PostgreSQL for deployed project.

 - [x] **Database Relationship**